-Wine in early American Christianity
+Wine In Early American Christianity

 The early Christians in America ranged in their views on drinking alcohol.
 The Pilgrims brought 7,500 gallons of alcohol on their journey across the Atlantic.

+This quote from Increase Mather (1639-1723) reflects the views of many Reformed Protestants at the time.
 “Drink is in itself a good creature of God, and to be received with thankfulness, but the abuse of drink is from Satan; the wine is from God, but the drunkard is from the Devil.”

 Abstinence has largely characterized the Baptist tradition in America, though there were individual exceptions.
-Critics alleged that while many Baptists publicly advocated for abstinence and supported The Prohibition (1920-1933), some privately consumed alcohol in their homes.
+Critics alleged that while many Baptists publicly advocated for abstinence and supported Prohibition (1920-1933), some privately consumed alcohol in their homes.

-Modern Baptist leaders
+Modern Baptist Leaders